nadigerdivya/Interview_Questions/README.md

 11. What makes successful developer?
 12. What makes successful Project?
 13. How did you handled Performance in your projects?
+14. Tell me about a time when you worked on strange/complex story?

 Coding
 ----------